openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 # @ohos.data.rdb (RDB)

 The relational database (RDB) manages data based on relational models.
 With the underlying SQLite database, the RDB provides a complete mechanism for managing local databases.
 To satisfy different needs in complicated scenarios, the RDB offers a series of methods for performing operations such as adding, deleting, modifying, and querying data, and supports direct execution of SQL statements.
+The worker threads are not supported.

 This module provides the following RDB-related functions: